linkerd/website/linkerd.io/content/faq/_index.md

   - question: What CPU architectures can Linkerd run on?
     answer:
-      Linkerd uses multi-arch container images with support for x86, amd64, arm64,and arm.
+      Linkerd uses multi-arch container images with support for x86, amd64, arm64, and arm.
     answer_schema:
-      Linkerd uses multi-arch container images with support for x86, amd64, arm64,and arm.
+      Linkerd uses multi-arch container images with support for x86, amd64, arm64, and arm.
   - question: How can I get involved?
     answer:
-      We'd love to have your involvement!
+      We'd love to have you get involved!
 See our [Linkerd Community page](/community/get-involved/).
     answer_schema:
-      We'd love to have your involvement!
+      We'd love to have you get involved!
 See our Linkerd Community page.
 ---